 Onwards to WordCamp Europe

-The next day was WordCamp in earnest.
-My first stop, the Swag hall because we all love swag.
-I made a point of chatting to everyone I could and cramming my JetPack bag with stickers, bags, sunglasses, fidget spinners and anything else I could lay my hands on.
+The next at the WordPress conference felt like WordCamp in earnest.
+My first stop was the Swag hall because we all love swag.
+I made a point of chatting to everyone I could and cramming my JetPack bag with stickers, tote bags, sunglasses, fidget spinners and anything else I could lay my hands on.

-It was a hot day.
-I hadn’t considered this.
-Everybody filtered outside for lunch and sat in the grass.
+It was a hot day, and I hadn’t considered this.
+Everybody filtered outside for lunch and sat on the grass.
 So, I decided to mooch around and speak to new people.
-I met a couple of guys from Lisbon, who told me all about the city which was great.
-I’m off to web summit in November so it was good to get the heads up.
+I met a couple of guys from Lisbon who told me all about the city, which was great.
+I’m off to Web Summit in November, so it was good to get the heads up.

 That night, I was still unhappy with the hotel.
 So I moved to the budget Ibis Aubervilliers.
 It was like a hospital room in prison.
 But at least it had AC!!

-That evening, I went for a steak and a couple of mojitos, with Dave and Steph, a couple I met at WordCamp Manchester.
-I had the nicest night, just chilling outside a restaurant in a Parisienne street.
+That evening, I went for a steak and a couple of mojitos with Dave and Steph, a couple I met at WordCamp Manchester.
+I had the loveliest night, just chilling outside a restaurant in the Parisienne streets.

 It was fantastic to meet Morten Rand-Hendrikson.
 Someone who taught me how to use WordPress via Lynda.com.
-Also Zac Gordon, who did the same via Treehouse.
+Also, Zac Gordon did the same via Treehouse.
 I was developer-starstruck!
 It was also great to watch a talk on the history of WordPress by Mike Little and Matt Mullenweg.

 The After Party.